 On death or maturity, there is an effective guarantee under our insurance contracts.
 The Company pays the sum assured on death or maturity.
-The implicit guaranteed simple interest rate in our
+The implicit guaranteed simple interest rate in the Company's products ranges between 2.57% to 3.19%.
+Existing policy reserves are sufficient to ensure that guarantees may be met.